Grass Volleyball Rules

 6's (3 men and 3 women)

 Six player teams must have at least four players (minimum two females) on the court at all times.
+No more than 3 guys on the court.
 Teams with less than six players may have to adhere to the ghost rule (see below).

 For the 6s league only the opposing captain has the option of instilling the Ghost Rule: In 6s, if a team has 5 players for example, they must forfeit their serve after every 5th rotation This will allow the team with a full squad to serve back-to-back.